 In addition to the above guidelines, secondary Honors and AP English teachers may publish Council-approved required reading lists and assignments deemed necessary for the success of advanced students preparing for the rigorous AP exams in high school.
 Students who are preparing for Honors and AP classes should also respond to their reading, both recreational and required, by writing reflective journal entries to be ready for follow-up discussion during the first few weeks of class.
 Note: Students’ reading comprehension of these books may (or may not) be assessed by their classroom teachers.
 Teachers should provide easy access to their own specific requirements and necessary materials including novels and books.

-By link to the Virginia State Reading Association’s Readers Choice 2019-2020 selection
+Recommended Reading for all grade levels Virginia State Reading Association’s Readers Choice 2020-2021 selection

 Additional Recommended Reading for High School: